Jean-Serge Brisson: Opposition to PST collection

-In the early 1990s, Brisson refused to continue collecting the Provincial Sales Tax (PST) putting forward the idea to the then New Democratic Party of Bob Rae, that collection of any money by small business for any government is slavery.
+In the early 1990s, Brisson refused to continue collecting the Provincial Sales Tax (PST).
+He put forward the idea to the then New Democratic Party of Bob Rae, that collection of any money by small business for any government is slavery.
 Also the Progressive Conservatives of Brian Mulroney introduced the Goods and Sales Tax (GST) in Canada to replace the manufacturing sales tax.

 Brisson argues that customers should be sending in their taxes to the Ontario government themselves, the Ontario government mandated that all businesses charge the sales tax when a customer was purchasing a good or service since 1961, then send that money to the government.

-Brisson said he never agreed to be hired as a tax collector for the provincial government, but if he was going to be doing their work, he expected to be paid the same as other provincial tax collectors, which at the time Brisson's shop rate was approximately $30 per hour.
+Brisson said he never agreed to be hired as a tax collector for the provincial government.
+However, if he was going to be doing their work, Brisson expected to be paid the same as other provincial tax collectors; at the time, Brisson's shop rate was approximately $30 per hour.

 However, the government would not pay businesses for the added responsibilities to the business, which Brisson argued was a form of slavery.
 Brisson documented his experience in his book titled Tea Party of One: All Governments Invited.

-In 1994, Brisson claims to have ceased filing income takes returns.
+In 1994, Brisson claims to have ceased filing income tax returns.